hello-robot/stretch_tutorials/follow_joint_trajectory.md

 python multipoint_command.py
 ```

-This will send a list of JointTrajectoryPoint's to move Stretch's arm.
+This will send a list of `JointTrajectoryPoint` message types to move Stretch's arm.

 ### The Code
 ```python